Skip to main content

 Local Development Setup

-This post describes the steps and software requirements one needs to follow, to create and set up a working, local AEM
+This post describes the steps and software requirements you need to create and set up a working local AEM instance.

 OSGi Configuration